Stina Brown she/her

 I work with with clients in Vancouver, BC (unceded territory of the sḵwx̱wú7mesh (Squamish), sel̓íl̓witulh (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations), across the country and nationally.

-Stina Brown orients her work around soul-purpose led projects, that can help us answer the biggest questions of our time: “What does it mean to be a human being, NOW?
+She orients her work around soul-purpose led projects, that can help us answer the biggest questions of our time: “What does it mean to be a human being, NOW?
 What is our relationship with this Earth, now and going forward?”
 Her role may involve designing and leading transformative processes for groups and individuals: strategic planning, leadership retreats, learning journeys, visioning, communities of practice, trainings, and individual and group coaching.
 Projects often focus on culture creation, wellbeing and equity in many forms.
 Clients willing to go deep, reach high and move forward, enjoy working hand in hand with me.

 Client experience of a 3 day strategic issue gathering, Summer 2019:

 “Stina was amazing.
 There is no way the group would have had such focused, productive conversations without her.
 Her ability to synthesize information and tease insights out of conversations was essential to keeping us on track and making sure we didn’t get too lost in the weeds.

 Perhaps most importantly, Stina was so good at putting us immediately at ease and making us feel comfortable in the space, allowing us to make the most of the retreat from the first night through the end of the third day.”